withdave/qlik-sense-user-agent/README.md

 # qlik-sense-user-agent

-A nebula extension which tracks the user's user agent.
+A nebula extension (named `user-agent-reporter`) which tracks the user's user agent and redirects them to a new Qlik Sense session identity if conditions are met.

+This does some simple handling for native usage of Qlik Cloud Analytics, but is unlikely to work as expected in web apps/ mashups.

 ## Usage